discordjs/guide/guide/interactions/modals.md

 ### Interaction collectors

-Modal sibmissions can be collected within the scope of the interaction that showed it by utilising an <DocsLink path="class/InteractionCollector"/>, or the <DocsLink path="class/ChatInputCommandInteraction?scrollTo=awaitModalSubmit" /> promisified method.
+Modal submissions can be collected within the scope of the interaction that showed it by utilizing an <DocsLink path="class/InteractionCollector"/>, or the <DocsLink path="class/ChatInputCommandInteraction?scrollTo=awaitModalSubmit" /> promisified method.
 These both provide instances of the <DocsLink path="class/ModalSubmitInteraction"/> class as collected items.

 For a detailed guide on receiving message components via collectors, please refer to the [collectors guide](/popular-topics/collectors.md#interaction-collectors).

 ### The interactionCreate event

-To receive a <DocsLink path="class/ModalSubmtInteraction"/> event, attach an <DocsLink path="class/Client?scrollTo=e-interactionCreate"/> event listener to your client and use the <DocsLink path="class/BaseInteraction?scrollTo=isModalSubmit"/> type guard to make sure you only receive modals:
+To receive a <DocsLink path="class/ModalSubmtInteraction"/> event, attach a <DocsLink path="class/Client?scrollTo=e-interactionCreate"/> event listener to your client and use the <DocsLink path="class/BaseInteraction?scrollTo=isModalSubmit"/> type guard to make sure you only receive modals:

 ```js {1,4}
 const { InteractionType } = require('discord.js');